Firenza/GitHubCodeReviewFileMinimizer/README.md

 #### Auto Collapsing File Diffs

 Automatically minimizes code file content for files that don't generally need a review.
-For example in .NET solutiosn generally you don't need to review changes to `.sln`, `.csproj`, `.vbproj`, or `package.config` files.
+For example in .NET solutions generally you don't need to review changes to `.sln`, `.csproj`, `.vbproj`, or `package.config` files.
 If the solution builds the content of these must be good enough :)

 A user defined regex value is used to pick which file diffs to collapse